ennuicastr/libavjs-webcodecs-polyfill/README.md

 `LibAVWebCodecs` object.

-If you don't bring your own libav.js, LibAVJS-WebCodecs-Polyfill will load its own, but it is highly recommended that you do *not* use this option, because libav.js is designed to use Web Workers, and Web Workers cannot be loaded from a different origin.
+If you don't bring your own libav.js, LibAVJS-WebCodecs-Polyfill will load its own.
+If you load LibAVJS-WebCodecs-Polyfill in the browser context (and not a worker thread), it is highly recommended that you do *not* use this option, because libav.js is designed to use Web Workers, and Web Workers cannot be loaded from a different origin.
 This will hurt both performance and responsiveness.
+That is, it is recommended that *either* you load libav.js yourself, *or* you use LibAVJS-WebCodecs-Polyfill in a Worker thread (or both!).

 You can use LibAVJS-WebCodecs-Polyfill along with a browser implementation of WebCodecs, but you cannot mix and match raw data objects from each (e.g.,